supreethavadhani/angular-metadev-client-example/README.md

 The project is built using Typescript and Angular.
 Also the framework uses [Material Design Components](https://material.angular.io/).

-[Metadev-Server-Example](https://github.com/supreethavadhani/metadev-server-example) generates the models using json.
-The generated files are then copied into to the project.
+[Metadev-Server-Example](https://github.com/supreethavadhani/metadev-server-example) generates the models using simple JSON files *(e.g - [customer-from](https://github.com/supreethavadhani/metadev-server-example/blob/master/assets/spec/form/customer.frm.json)).*  These generated models are copied into to the project folder.
+Generating these models helps engineers/developers to spend more time on the design rather than the syntax.
+Also, anyone who does not have any prior experience with typescript will be able to generate models in no-time.
+The framework uses these generated models to render the forms.
 *The generated files can be found [here](https://github.com/supreethavadhani/metadev-client-example/tree/master/src/app/framework-modules/formdata/gen).*

 The metadev-client framework is built into the project for this version and can be found [here](https://github.com/supreethavadhani/metadev-client-example/tree/master/src/app/framework-modules).